Sierra-Alpha/desert/docs/project-report.md

 connection.

-The results of this work are known as [Matapihi](../readme.md#matapihi) Te Reo Moari for window as this container become the VNC window into the GUI Xserver environment running on the container.
+The results of this work are known as [Matapihi](../readme.md#matapihi) Te Reo Moari for window as this container becomes the VNC window into the GUI Xserver environment running on the container.

 Matapihi is the container image and the initialisation script that runs on it,